 Our goal with this offering is to facilitate the enjoyment of these elements of a Charlotte Mason education by approaching them in community.

 Students in our Feast meet on Fridays to study one of Plutarch’s Lives while incorporating activities that involve logic, debate, and recitation.
 We also perform Swedish Drill to hone our powers of attention, observation, and perfect execution while engaging in activities that translate into improved body alignment.
 Spring Feast involves reading and discussing primary works while our Fall Feast focuses on producing a Shakespeare play.
-This Spring we will be studying the life of Demosthenes and discussing the play As You Like It as well as scenes from Macbeth.
+This fall we will be studying the life of Alexander and performing As You Like It as well as scenes from Macbeth.

 Meetings will be held at Faith Community Church at 1306 Riedel Rd.
 Gambrills, MD 21054.